thopman/Dual-Opamp-Proto-Board/README.md

 # Dual-Opamp-Proto-Board

-Simple soic-8 opamp prototyping board for use with a breadboad.
+Simple soic-8 opamp prototyping board for use with a breadboard.

 Copyright (c) 2016 Thomas Hopman